Best Camera Strap for Sony A-mount Lenses

 Peak Design Slide Camera Strap SL-BK-3 View on Amazon View on B&H

-• Smooth webbing doesn’t snag on clothing during rapid shooting
+• Smooth material doesn’t snag on clothing when bringing the camera to your eye

-• The metal adjustment buckles can occasionally clank against the camera body
+• The large adjustment buckles can sometimes clank against the camera body in a bag

 💎 Best Value

-BlackRapid Sport Breathe Sling Strap View on Amazon View on B&H
+BlackRapid Sport Breathe Camera Strap View on Amazon View on B&H

 💰 Budget Pick

-Altura Photo Rapid Fire Camera Shoulder Strap View on Amazon View on B&H
+Altura Photo Rapid Fire Neck Strap View on Amazon View on B&H

 Rating: 4.4 / 5.0 ★★★★☆